olegv142/esp32-ble-uart-mx/README.md

 The power consumption was significantly improved since SDK v.2.
 Yet its still not quite suitable for battery powered applications.

 ## Range testing results
 The maximum distance over which we can safely transmit data is an important issue in many applications.
-Typically small and cheap ESP32 modules have small chip antenna soldered on board.
-With such modules one can expect the opearating distance around 10 meters.
+Typically small and cheap ESP32 modules have tiny chip antenna soldered on board.
+With such modules one can expect the operating distance around 10 meters.
 The efficiency of such chip antenna is close to nothing.
 Even printed circuit antenna is better and gives you more range.
 The external antenna is much better choice.
-One can solder it just above the chip antenna as shown on the figure below.
+One can solder it instead of the chip antenna as shown on the figure below.

 ![The ESP32 C3 Super mini module with external antenna](https://github.com/olegv142/esp32-ble/blob/main/doc/c3_supermini_with_antenna.jpg)

 One can further increase operating range by setting maximum transmission power programmatically.
 I have tested two modules with external antennas like shown on the figure above with elevated TX power.
 This combination has demonstrated quite impressive results.
 Inside the building I've got stable transmission between basement and second floor through two layers of reinforced concrete slabs.
-Outdoors, it showed stable transmission at a distance of 100m with line of sight.
+Outdoors, it showed stable transmission at a distance of 120m with line of sight.

 ## Notes about NimBLE
 The **nim_ble_uart_rx** / **nim_ble_uart_tx** are two examples adopted for using NimBLE stack instead of Bluedroid used by default.
 The NimBLE stack has 2 times smaller amount of code, much less RAM usage and better written in general.
 For example there are no such stupid things in API as passing class instances with a lot of data by value.
 Nevertheless testing has revealed severe problems related to using NimBLE stack: